daniloaleixo/darknet-diaries-problem/README.md

 * Epsiode 7: There's A5 B1 B2 B3 B4 B5 C5 B4

 We can put in a board with columns A,B,C,D,E,F,G,H and lines 1 to 7, each episode gives an image that leads to /secet, as the Episode 5 is missing I suppose we have /secret, which leads to https://darknetdiaries.com/secret/

+## Problem 2 - Image 0x000000.jpg

+When I downloaded the image and run tail on it, I'm able to see at the end of the file "Your move 2bd87cf22c40d4aa65a2e747ab8988a4"

+2bd87cf22c40d4aa65a2e747ab8988a4 seems like a hash so I run it against  https://hashkiller.co.uk/Cracker and it gives me:
+"2bd87cf22c40d4aa65a2e747ab8988a4 MD5 chessmaster" which leads to https://darknetdiaries.com/chessmaster/